 Quick guide to data protection when doing surveys

-Last changed: 11 January 2024
+Last changed: 05 August 2024

-This guide sets out the requirements you must meet in order to comply with laws and regulations such as the General Data Protection Regulation (GDPR), the Public Procurement Act and the Archives Act when completing a survey.
+This guide sets out the requirements you must meet in order to comply with laws and regulations such as the General Data Protection Regulation (GDPR), the Public Procurement Act and the Archives Act when sending out a survey.
 All steps in this guide must be completed before you publish your survey.

 Choice of service supplier (data processor)